Raising Up Voices and Votes

 Onondaga Votes! also works extensively to help formerly incarcerated citizens regain their voting rights.
 Durant described a visit she made to the parole board where they were educating parolees about the reregistration process.
 “This gentleman kept getting up and down, up and down, and there were about five of us sitting around the table and we were talking about voting and why it was important for them to vote and fill out voter registration forms.
 When he finally came back to the table, I said ‘You’re not going to register, are you.’
 He said ‘There’s no reason for me to do that – I’m not going to vote.’
 So I looked at him and said ‘You want this old white woman to make decisions for you?’
 And he said ‘Give me the pen’.
 I think people need to understand that I shouldn’t make decisions for them.”

 Members of Onondaga Votes! and the League of Women Voters are also quick to point out that our elected officials share the responsibility for boosting faith in the voting process.
-Onondaga County is in the midst of a long struggle to redraw our electoral district boundaries, which are often cited as.
-The League of Women Voters endorsed a plan for redistricting that was created by an independent commission but was then recently by Republican legislators.
+Onondaga County is in the midst of a long struggle to redraw our electoral district boundaries, which are often cited as an example of gerrymandering.
+The League of Women Voters endorsed a plan for redistricting that was created by an independent commission but was then recently voted down by Republican legislators.
 “I was very disappointed by the vote,” said Elaine.

 Onondaga Votes! members Chanel Turnquest, Charles Pierce-El, and Mary Kuhn working to register voters in 2018.